Analysis of the Blade Element Momentum Theory: Analysis of Glauert's model and existence of solution

 \subsection{Multiple solutions}

-The results of the previous sections can be completed by some additional remarks about cases of non unique solution.
-Our two versions of Glauert's model may have indeed multiple solutions, that can be sorted into three independent categories: \begin{enumerate} \item {Multiple solutions in the simplified model:} since $\Lim{\varphi\rightarrow \theta_\l \pm \pi/2}\mu_G(\varphi)=-\infty$, there shall be two intersections between the graphs of $\mu_G$ and $\mu_L$, e.g. in the case where $\mu_L$ is affine on a large enough interval, $C_L(0)=0$ and $\gamma_\l\in (0,\theta_\l]$.
+The results of the previous sections can be completed by some additional remarks about cases of multiple solution.
+More precisely, these cases can be sorted into three independent categories: \begin{enumerate} \item {Multiple solutions in the simplified model:} since $\Lim{\varphi\rightarrow \theta_\l \pm \pi/2}\mu_G(\varphi)=-\infty$, there shall be two intersections between the graphs of $\mu_G$ and $\mu_L$, e.g. in the case where $\mu_L$ is affine on a large enough interval, $C_L(0)=0$ and $\gamma_\l\in (0,\theta_\l]$.
 In this case, one of the two roots gives rise to a negative lift.

 \item {Multiple solutions caused by stall:} as mentioned in Section~\ref{locvar}, the stall phenomenon is generally associated with a sudden decrease in $C_L$.
 It follows that if the stall angle $\alpha_s$ satisfies $\alpha_s+\gamma_\l \in I$, the graph of $\mu_L$ shall cross the graph of $\mu_G$ at an angle in $\varphi\geq \alpha_s +\gamma_\l$.
 This fact is reported in~\cite[p.129]{Manwell}: